Frequently Asked Questions

 For an international standard to be used it needs to be freely available to interested companies and space agencies.

 Providing drafts and encouraging feedback from a broader community will support global contributions to the standards and improve the content before finalizing the Interoperability Standards documents.

-These seven documents focus on topics prioritized in this early phase of exploration planning that will help enable development of compatible systems and elements for deep space exploration.
+These eight documents focus on topics prioritized in this early phase of exploration planning that will help enable development of compatible systems and elements for deep space exploration.

-These standards are meant to be applicable to all deep space environments, although the first potential instance of application may be the Lunar Orbital Platform-Gateway.
+These standards are meant to be applicable to all deep space environments, although the first potential instance of application may be the Gateway and Human Landing System.

 Anyone will be able to design compatible systems at the interface level if they implement these standards.

 These deep space exploration standards are based on ISS standards with additional lessons learned incorporated from the collective experience of the international community and leverage existing globally recognized standards where possible.